 The Performance Data screen shows the Errored (ES) and Unavailable Seconds (UAS) for both HDSL loops and each T1 input at 15-minute intervals over a 4-hour time interval.
 (The ES and UAS data is separated by a slash mark.)
-Earlier and later data, in 4-hour time periods on different span screens, can be accessed by pressing \mathbf{P} (Previous) or \mathbf{N} (Next) respectively.
+Earlier and later data, in 4-hour time periods on different span screens, is accessed by pressing \mathbf{P} (Previous) or \mathbf{N} (Next) respectively.

-Errored and Unavailable seconds are defined in Table 10.
+Errored and Unavailable Seconds are defined in Table 10.

 Press E at the Maintenance Terminal Main Menu to view the Performance Data screen.
-From each Performance Data screen you can do the following:
+From each Performance Data screen: